I Love Huge Sex Toys — & My Partners Can’t Always Handle It

 The first sex toy I ever purchased was a long, girthy, purple dildo.
 I was 18 and had dragged my best friend into a small sex shop in the West Village.
 She was clearly itching to leave, but I made a beeline to the gigantic toys hanging all over the walls.
 It was as though I instinctively knew exactly what I wanted the moment I stepped in the door — like my crotch took over for my brain and steered me in the right direction.

-When I was finally brave enough to show a guy I was casually seeing this same dildo, I felt very awkward, and I wasn’t sure how he would feel about it.
+When I was finally brave enough to show Brandon* this same dildo, I felt very awkward, and I wasn’t sure how he would feel about it.
 We weren’t officially dating, but we were more than just fuck buddies.
 We worked together at a nightclub and flirted with each other relentlessly.
-Eventually, we got together and realised we had a strong emotional connection.
+Eventually, we got together and realized we had a strong emotional connection.
 He said that the sight of me using the dildo was incredibly sexy, and he frequently requested pictures and videos of me inserting it.
 I happily obliged.
 In real life, however, it was clear that the dildo was not welcome.
 The presumption that there was a direct comparison being made between the dildo and his own penis ruined the mood for Brandon.
 He didn’t want to limit my experiences, but he also didn’t want that dildo in his bed.

-When I was finally brave enough to show a guy I was casually seeing this same dildo, I felt very awkward, and I wasn’t sure how he would feel about it.
+When I was finally brave enough to show Brandon* this same dildo, I felt very awkward, and I wasn’t sure how he would feel about it.
 We weren’t officially dating, but we were more than just fuck buddies.
 We worked together at a nightclub and flirted with each other relentlessly.
-Eventually, we got together and realised we had a strong emotional connection.
+Eventually, we got together and realized we had a strong emotional connection.
 He said that the sight of me using the dildo was incredibly sexy, and he frequently requested pictures and videos of me inserting it.
 I happily obliged.
 In real life, however, it was clear that the dildo was not welcome.
 The presumption that there was a direct comparison being made between the dildo and his own penis ruined the mood for Brandon.
 He didn’t want to limit my experiences, but he also didn’t want that dildo in his bed.

 Advertisement